4198-Programmers/VileScout/README.md

-# MeanScout_4198
+# VileScout

-Fork of Aidunlin's MeanScout.
-See https://github.com/Aidunlin/MeanScout.
+Fork of Aidunlin's MeanScout, but for pit scouting instead of match scouting.
-This fork will stay on HTML and will not adopt any upstream code for the forseeable future.